-For Remote-Ready and Variable Manually-Controlled Models.
+For all models.
 Permanently opens chimney flue damper for vented operation.

 LAVA ROCK - GA6060

 For all models.
 Order when additional rock is desired.

 CLEANING KIT - CCK

 For all models.
 Your vent-free gas appliance requires regular cleaning and maintenance to prevent performance problems.
 This kit gives you the tools and instructions to make it easy to clean all critical areas of your appliance.